 Portable Charger

 I love traveling with a power bank to ensure my phone never dies.
 I usually don’t need to use it on long flights as some nicer airlines provide entertainment systems with USB ports!
+We also find a charging point during layovers, but getting to a new city without your hotel reservations and map can be a major pain.

-Shop For Power Bank
+Power Bank

 Kindle Paperwhite

 Check out some of the best-sellers right now and pick up a copy.
 I like to read on days when I feel like sunbathing and relaxing.
-Cameron is pretty impatient so having a book to read on the beach provides some much-needed entertainment.
+Cameron is impatient, so having a book on the beach provides much-needed entertainment.
+I’ve recently upgraded to the Kindle Paperwhite and love it.
+It’s small, has touchscreen functions, and has a backlight so I can read at night without a harsh glare.

 What Not to Wear in Hawaii